soulwing/pinject/README.md

 2. If running in a Java EE or Servlet container, properties defined in properties files located using the URL(s) specified by the `java:comp/env/beans.properties.location` JNDI environment setting.
-3. If running in a Java EE or Servlet container, `beans.properties` defined in properties files located by searching the namespace rooted by the URL specified by the `java:comp/env/beans.properties.root` JNDI environment setting.
+3. If running in a Java EE or Servlet container, all `beans.properties` files located by searching the namespace rooted by the URL specified by the `java:comp/env/beans.properties.root` JNDI environment setting.
 The search is conducted in the same manner as when searching the classpath.